 Category: Alabama’s Weather

 WEATHER BRAINS: Don’t forget you can listen to our weekly 90 minute netcast anytime on the web, or on iTunes.
 This is the show all about weather featuring many familiar voices, including our meteorologists here at ABC 33/40.
-Scroll down for the show notes on the new episode we recorded last night.
+We will produce this week’s show tonight at 8:30p CT… you can watch it here.

 CONNECT: You can find me on all of the major social networks…

 I have a weather program this morning at Munford Elementary School… look for the next Weather Xtreme video here by 4:00 this afternoon.
 Enjoy the day!

 Super Bowl L doesn’t quite have the ring to it that Super Bowl XLIX did, so the NFL ceased using Roman numerals to describe their Championship game.

 The weather in San Jose for this evening’s game will be perfect, with kickoff temperatures around 70F.
 Skies around the Bay Area are crystal clear and will remain that was for the game.
 Winds will be out of the northwest at about 7-8 mph.
 That could be a bit of a factor as the stadium is oriented northwest-southwest with some breaks in its bowl behind the goal lines.

 Here in Alabama, clear skies prevail this afternoon, except for some high clouds skirting our northern border.
 Clouds have thickened to the northwest however, and cover a good bit of Arkansas, spilling into western Tennessee and northern Mississippi.
 Temperatures are in the 50s across the state from one end to the other, although the mercury was perilously close to 60F at Evergreen last hour.